Tractable Optimal Experimental Design using Transport Maps

+These results suggest that our method is competitive with the nested Monte Carlo approach for batch OED involving a small number of experiments.
+Additionally, as described in~\cref{section:soed_dirt}, our approach is easily adapted to sequential experimental design, which is a challenging problem for conventional methods.
+The nested MC approximator to the EIG could be adapted to approximate the incremental EIG~\eqref{eq:IncIG}, but without additional modifications, evaluating the approximate EIG after the first stage would require drawing samples from an intractable posterior distribution.
+In the following examples, we illustrate the effectiveness of our approach for sequential OED and for larger-dimensional problems.

-\subsection{Optimal Observation Times for Parameter Inversion Using the SEIR Disease Model}
+\subsection{Optimal observation times for parameter inversion using the SEIR disease model}

-As a first example, we consider the susceptible-exposed-infected-removed (SEIR) model commonly used for describing the spread of infectious diseases.
+Next, we consider the susceptible-exposed-infected-removed (SEIR) model, commonly used for describing the spread of infectious diseases.
 Under the assumption of constant population size, the SEIR model is comprised of the following system of ordinary differential equations,

 where the variables $S(t), E(t), I(t), R(t)$ are used to denote the fractions of susceptible, exposed, infected and removed individuals at time~$t$, respectively, and are initialized with $S(0) = 99$, $E(0) = 1$, and $I(0) = R(0) = 0$.
 The parameters to be estimated are $\beta(t), \alpha, \gamma^r, \gamma^d(t)$, where the constants $\alpha$ and $\gamma^r$ denote the rate of susceptibility to exposure and infection to recovery, respectively.
-To simulate the effect of policy changes or other time-dependent factors (\eg, quarantine and overcrowding of hospitals), the rates at which exposed individuals become infected and infected individuals perish are assumed to be time-dependent and are parametrized as follows:
+To simulate the effect of policy changes or other time-dependent factors (\eg, quarantine and overcrowding of hospitals), the rates at which exposed individuals become infected and infected individuals perish are assumed to be time-dependent and parametrized as follows:

 \ie, the rates transition smoothly from some initial rate ($\beta_1$ and $\gamma^d_1$) to some final rate ($\beta_2$ and $\gamma^d_2$) around time $\tau > 0$.